 COREtec is one of the most beloved EVP brands around, and for good reason—the company literally invented WPC flooring.

 Though it’s now owned by Shaw Industries (the second-largest flooring manufacturer in the world), COREtec flooring reviews are still absolutely stellar.
-The floors are comfy, waterproof, incredibly durable, and absolutely gorgeous.
+The EVP flooring is waterproof, incredibly durable, and absolutely gorgeous.
 But of course, this is not a budget brand.

 Newton is a budget-friendly flooring brand, and they’ve quickly become one of our favorite flooring options for buyers who are trying to save a few pennies.

 As a budget brand, Newton vinyl might not have all the extra features of their more expensive counterparts, but their floors don’t sacrifice on quality.
 Most of Newton’s LVP products boast SPC cores protected by extremely durable wear layers—the same as their more expensive competitors, at a much lower price.

 LifeProof by Home Depot

 LifeProof vinyl flooring is Home Depot’s flagship in-house EVP flooring brand (though they also have an even more budget-friendly floor sold under the TrafficMaster flooring brand).

 What can we say about LifeProof?
 It’s popular… because Home Depot has a lot of money to spend on advertising.
 If LifeProof flooring reviews are to be believed, however, that popularity usually ends the minute someone actually installs the floor in their house.

 This one is probably a brand to skip.

 SmartCore is Lowe’s in-house EVP brand (basically their counterpart to Home Depot’s LifeProof).
 And while SmartCore flooring reviews are definitely better than LifeProof’s, we still wouldn’t call this a, you know, excellent floor.